XanaduAI/approximate-GKP-prep/README.md

 Ilan Tzitrin, J. Eli Bourassa, Nicolas C. Menicucci, and Krishna Kumar Sabapathy

-If you are doing any research using this source code, the Walrus and Strawberry Fields, please cite the following two papers:
+If you are doing any research using this source code, the Walrus and Strawberry Fields, please cite the following papers:

 > https://arxiv.org/abs/1910.03673